SineadMorris/ushr/README.md

 Introduction
 ------------

-In 2017, HIV/AIDS was responsible for the deaths of one million people globally, including 50,000 children less than one year old (Global Burden of Disease Collaborative Network 2018b, Global Burden of Disease Collaborative Network (2018a)).
+In 2017, HIV/AIDS was responsible for the deaths of one million people globally, including 50,000 children less than one year old \[[1](#ref-GBD2017paper),[2](#ref-GBD2017web)\].
 Although mathematical modeling has provided important insights into the dynamics of HIV infection during anti-retroviral treatment (ART), there is still a lack of accessible tools for researchers unfamiliar with modeling techniques to apply them to their own datasets.

 `ushr` is an open-source R package that models the decline of HIV during ART using a popular mathematical framework.
 The package can be applied to longitudinal data of viral load measurements, and automates all stages of the model fitting process.
 By mathematically fitting the data, important biological parameters can be estimated, including the lifespans of short and long-lived HIV-infected cells, and the time to suppress viral load below a defined detection threshold.
 The package also provides visualization and summary tools for fast assessment of model results.